Investing

 (Source: CNBC)

-Millennials were largely responsible for the growth of funds focused on good Environmental, Social, and Governance (ESG) characteristics.
-Today, roughly one-third of Millennials are invested in ESG-specific funds or other investments that take ESG characteristics into account.
-That’s higher than any other generation: 19% of Gen Zers and 16% of Gen Xers report investing in ESG funds.
+Millennials drove the growth of Environmental, Social, and Governance (ESG) investing.
+Today, roughly one-third invest in ESG-focused funds or ESG-conscious investments.
+This exceeds all other generations: 19% of Gen Zers and 16% of Gen Xers invest in ESG funds.

 14. 47% of Millennials Own Mutual Funds